 ICU beds at LNJP, Rajiv Gandhi hospitals increased to 180 and 200 respectively: Delhi CM

+A senior doctor at the RGSSH said a video calling facility was also launched on Monday to help patients talk with family members.
+Prior to this, a similar facility was launched recently by Kejriwal at the LNJP Hospital.

-Kejriwal tweeted about the increase in ICU beds for coronavirus patients soon after visiting the Rajiv Gandhi Super Speciality Hospital (RGSSH), where he felicitated the 1,000th COVID-19 patient who recovered at the facility.
+Kejriwal tweeted about the increase in ICU beds for novel coronavirus patients soon after visiting the Rajiv Gandhi Super Speciality Hospital (RGSSH), where he felicitated the 1,000th COVID-19 patient who recovered at the facility.
 "Till a few days back, LNJP had 60 ICU beds and Rajiv Gandhi hospital had 45 ICU beds.
-They have been increased to 180 and 200, respectively.
+They have been increased to 180 and 200 respectively.
 After making sufficient arrangements for COVID hospital beds, Govt is now making all efforts to increase ICU beds," he tweeted.
+Kejriwal, via the video-conferencing facility, also exhorted the COVID patients who are recovering at RGSSH to donate plasma once they fully recover, hospital authorities said.

+The RGSSH was one of the first government-run facilities to be converted to a dedicated COVID-19 hospital..

 - READ MORE ON: